pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1148 JDK Versions

+Today I have some problems with JDK version in my local machine, I cannot run a microservice that works with OpenJDK 11, but I can run this microservice in a Docker Container with the same JDK version this is strange.
+I change the version of my local Java to Temurin11, I can run the microservice, well I think that need to investigate more about the differences between some JVMs only for curious.

 ##### Day 1147 Containers

 Today I study about containers and images, I have some gaps in these topics, also I know the OCI (Open Container Initiative), is amazing the effort by the community to have a standard for the creation of containers.
 Well, after today, I see the Containers differently.